 Mold will grow and multiply under the right conditions, needing only sufficient moisture (e.g., in the form of very high humidity, condensation, or water from a leaking pipe, etc.), and organic material (e.g., ceiling tile, drywall, paper, or natural fiber carpet padding).

-Mold growth may occur in your home if there is sufficient moisture because mold spores are everywhere.
+Mold growth may occur if there is sufficient moisture because mold spores are everywhere.
 Be on the lookout for these common sources of moisture:

 - Roof leaks

 - Damp basements and crawl spaces